anzai249/CyberGui/README.md

 * Lightweight - No redundancy features
 * Full anonymous
-  - No need to leave a email or other things involve your privacy.
+  - No need to leave an email or other things involving your privacy.
   - Random avatar color.
 * Multi language
 * Out of the box and ready to use